Video Length [15:01]

 A panel discussion with Dr. Neal Shore and Dr. Jorge Garcia

-Active multiple myeloma is defined as clonal bone marrow cells >10% or biopsy-proven bony or extramedullary plasmacytoma plus any one or more CRAB features or myeloma-defining event (MDE) biomarkers
+Active multiple myeloma is defined as clonal bone marrow cells >10% or biopsy-proven bony or extramedullary plasmacytoma plus any one or more of the following myeloma-defining events (MDEs)

 ROLL OVER EACH LETTER TO SEE THE FREQUENCY OF EACH FEATURE